Xen0ph0n/DomainTrackr/README.md

 Also change the send from email address at the bottom of trackr to something relevant to your domain. <br>

 Version .01a<br>
-Next Features to be Added: Decent Webfront, Optional Email updates, pivotable ip's and domains to OSI tools, Ability to delete domains from your list, max 25 domains per user <br><br>
+Next Features to be Added: Decent Webfront, Optional Email updates, pivotable ip's and domains to OSI tools, max 25 domains per user <br><br>

 Usage:<br>